vsharika1/my-runs/README.md

 ## Development Journey

-The MyRuns app development is structured around six thematic labs, each focusing on a key aspect of the app:
+The MyRuns app development is structured around five thematic steps, each focusing on a key aspect of the app:

 1. **User Profile**: Implementing profile management to save and retrieve user data.
 2. **User Interface (UI)**: Building the app's UI, including navigation and activity management.